LLM Prompt Duel Optimizer: Efficient Label-Free Prompt Optimization

 \section{Limitation}

-While our dueling-bandit framework provides a practical way to optimize prompts without ground-truth labels, it also has natural limitations.
-The quality of preference feedback depends on the meta prompt used to guide the LLM judge, and subtle differences in wording or criteria can influence its decisions.
-The judge’s own capability also matters: stronger foundation models tend to produce more reliable preferences, whereas smaller or less specialized models may introduce more noise, particularly in domain-specific tasks.
-Since the algorithm optimizes for the judge’s notion of quality rather than the true task metric, there is a risk of favoring stylistic patterns that the judge prefers.
-Although we include a thorough discussion and ablation studies of LLM judge design in Section~\ref{judge} and Appendix~\ref{appendix_judge_design}, due to computational resource constraints we were unable to conduct broader experiments across additional models.
-Despite these challenges, our formulation offers a principled and scalable starting point for label-free prompt optimization using preference feedback, and we hope it inspires future work on improving the alignment of LLM judge with task objectives.
+While our dueling-bandit framework provides a practical and sample-efficient approach to prompt optimization without ground-truth labels, it also has inherent limitations.
+The capability of the preference judge plays a critical role: depending on task complexity, the judge may be noisy.
+Stronger foundation models tend to yield more reliable preferences but incur substantially higher cost, whereas smaller or less specialized models may introduce greater noise, particularly on domain-specific tasks.
+Because the algorithm optimizes for the judge’s notion of quality rather than the true task metric, it may favor stylistic patterns that align with the judge’s preferences.

+To mitigate these concerns, we include a detailed discussion and ablation studies on LLM judge design, along with a small-scale human evaluation, in Section~\ref{judge} and Appendix~\ref{appendix_judge_design}.
+However, we were unable to conduct broader experiments across a wider range of tasks.
+Despite these challenges, our formulation provides a principled and scalable starting point for label-free prompt optimization using preference feedback, and we hope it motivates future work on improving the alignment between LLM judges and task objectives.